‘The View’ Star Meghan McCain Says Marrying Husband Ben Domenech Is ‘The Best Decision I’ve Ever Made’

 So it was with great surprise that McCain opened up to Shapiro on his series about her personal life with Domenech.

-Followers of the conservative and daughter of the late Arizona Senator John McCain on Instagram know she is a bit more open about her relationship and feelings on the social media sharing site, posting fun photos of herself and her husband, as well as the couple’s many friends.
+Followers of the conservative and daughter of the late Arizona Sen. John McCain on Instagram know she is a bit more open about her relationship and feelings on the social media sharing site.
+She often posts fun photos of herself and her husband as well as the couple’s many friends.

 View this post on Instagram